pubkey/rxdb/docs-src/replication.md

   - Automatically on writes to non-[local](./rx-local-document.md) documents.
   - When `liveInterval` is reached from the time of last `run()` cycle.
   - The `run()` method is called manually.
+  - Calling `notifyAboutRemoteChange` might also trigger a cycle, if needed.

 A cycle performs these steps in the given order: